Solanaceous Commodity Survey

 Tobacco has, historically, been an extremely important agricultural commodity, although production has decreased in recent years.
 Kentucky was #2 in tobacco production in the nation from 2015-2018, after North Carolina.
 The U.S. Department of Agriculture’s Prospective Plantings report, which was released recently, projects that burley tobacco growers in Kentucky will set 57,000 acres for harvest this year.

 We will obtain permission from 15-16 growers to place pheromone traps in their fields.
-The target moths have different host plants, so depending on the crops grown on the farm, between 6-8 moth traps will be set for the following: Silver Y Moth, Golden Twinspot Moth, Old World Bollworm, False Codling Moth, Tomato Leafminer, Tomato Fruit Borer, Cotton Cutworm, and Egyptian Cottonworm.
+The target moths have different host plants, so depending on the crops grown on the farm, 6-7 moth traps will be set for the following: Silver Y Moth, Golden Twinspot Moth, Old World Bollworm, False Codling Moth, Tomato Leafminer, Tomato Fruit Borer, and Cotton Cutworm.